spacefreak86/pyinotifyd/README.md

 #### TaskScheduler
 TaskScheduler schedules *task* with an optional *delay* in seconds.
 Use the *files* and *dirs* arguments to schedule tasks only for files and/or directories.
-Use *logname* in log messages.
+Log messages with *logname*.
 All arguments except for *task* are optional.
 ```python
 s = TaskScheduler(
     task=task,